10 Ways to Strengthen Your Microbiome

 2. Cut out sugar and avoid processed foods

 You’re sweet enough already!
 Fast digesting sugars, otherwise known as Monnosaccarides, are digested so quickly that your little microbes don’t get a chance to take a bite out of them!
 If you eat too many simple sugars too regularly, you run the risk of literally starving your microbiome to death.
 Additionally, hungry microbes will resort to munching away at the lining in your intestine, which can lead to inflammation.
 Try to alter your diet to include more foods with complex sugars, to ensure a happy and healthy microbiome.
 Here’s a list of some sweet foods that will keep both you and your gut happy!

 - Sweet Potatoes

 Also make sure you keep out an eye for dreaded hidden sources of monosaccharides.
 Sugar can sneak into foods you would never expect them to be.
 Keep an eye on sugar levels in things like smoothies, nut butters, protein bars, salad dressings and even in a gut-favourite… yogurt!

 Probiotics are chock-full of live bacteria that will help ensure your gut is populated by mostly the good types of microbes.
-You can get a good probiotic supplement at your local health food store, however, make sure you ask your doctor what strains of cultures are best for you, as each person’s microbiome is different.
-There are many probiotic products out there that claim to have live cultures but do not, so it is important to do your research beforehand.
-For example, Align is a great brand of probiotic for people who suffer from IBS.
+You can get a good probiotic supplement at your local health food store, however, make sure you ask your doctor what strains of cultures are best for you, and the condition you are trying to treat.
+There are many probiotic products out there that claim to have live cultures but do not, so it is important to do your research beforehand and speak to a registered dietitian or health care professional about choosing a probiotic that is right for you.

 If probiotics are your gut’s best friend, then Antibiotics are your gut’s worst enemy!